SkyTemple/skytemple-files/skytemple_files/compression_container/common_at/README.rst

-AT3PX File Format
+AT File Format
 =================

-The AT3PX container is a format very similar to AT4PX, the only difference is that the decompressed data field is omitted, which free 2 bytes as opposed to AT4PX.
+The common file format for AT3PX, AT4PX, PKDPX and AT4PN files.

-Its not unusual to find AT3PX containers wrapped itself by a SIR0_ container.
+All those files formats can be swapped when the game needs one of those.

-Its content is compressed using a custom compression format dubbed `PX`_ Compression for the lack of a better name.
+Its not unusual to find AT containers wrapped itself by a SIR0_ container.

 Usage
 -----
-Use the class ``At3pxHandler`` of the ``handler`` module, to open and save models from binary data.
+Use the class ``CommonAtHandler`` of the ``handler`` module, to open and save models from binary data.
 The model that the handler returns is in the module ``model``.